TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 - `converter`: **string**  converter function that must be written in javascript, it needs to be provided as a `converter=value` argument when calling the method.

 ### set_register_on_join_access_key
-Set the register on join access key of the application.
+Sets the register on join access key of the application.
 ```python
 client.set_register_on_join_access_key(register_on_join)
 ```